eliavmor-tau/SnakeGame/README.md

 A simple reinforcement learning (snake) game that I wrote for fun while exploring RL during my Master.
 The learning algorithm of the snake is based on Monte-Carlo using every visit update.
 More details can be found in the code!

-The project is composted of two main scripts:
+The project is composed of two main scripts:
 \enum
 1. Scripts/snake.py - contains the snake logic (Monte-carlo, Q-learning, train/test loop).
 In order to train/test your algorithm please change the relevant parameters under the __main__ section.